Senators weigh in on final infrastructure vote - NewsBreak

 Senators weigh in on final infrastructure vote

-WASHINGTON (Gray DC) - Tuesday, the U.S. Senate passed a sweeping national infrastructure plan that exceeds $1 trillion.
-A bipartisan group of lawmakers negotiated for months with the Biden administration to broker a deal to revamp the country’s roads, bridges, highways, waterways, ports, airports and broadband internet.
-Members have stayed late in Washington, D.C. despite a planned month-long August recess to push the bill over the finish line.www.wtvy.com
+WASHINGTON (Gray DC) - Members of the U.S. Senate are on track to hold a final vote Tuesday for a sweeping national infrastructure plan that exceeds $1 trillion.
+A bipartisan group of lawmakers has negotiated for months with the Biden administration to broker a deal to revamp the country’s roads, bridges, highways, waterways, ports, airports and broadband internet.
+Members have stayed late in Washington, D.C. despite a planned month-long August recess to push the bill over the finish line.www.ky3.com

 Comments / 0